-4. Can the coach or consultant tell you the three things that cause cash flow problems and how to fix them?
+4. Can the coach or consultant tell you the what causes cash flow problems in construction, and how to fix it?

-5. Can the coach or consultant help you get creditors off your back, deal with the nasty and threatening phone calls, the threats of liens or lawsuits stopped?
+5. If needed, can the coach or consultant help you get creditors off your back, deal with the nasty and threatening phone calls, the threats of liens or lawsuits stopped?
 Can they help you resolve tax issues with the state or federal IRS departments?

 6. Do they provide their services full time, or is it a hobby?